evanfrang/arxiv_classifier/README.md

 | accuracy     |           |        | 0.90     | 20000   |
 | macro avg    | 0.88      | 0.88   | 0.88     | 20000   |
 | weighted avg | 0.89      | 0.90   | 0.89     | 20000   |

+### DistilBERT + Freeze 4 layers + LoRA

+Training time \< 1 hour

+Results were worse than both standard DistilBERT and Logistic Regression.

+## Conclusion

+BERT gave a marginal bump in performance compared to Logistic Regression, but the training time, size, and evaluation time make using it infeasible.
+This dataset was too simple to make full use of a transformer’s true capabilities.
+Logistic Regression really shines here because to predict a class given an abstract we can just compile a dictionary of commonly used words.
+Had we used more inputs like citing articles, date, or authors we could have made better use of a larger model.

+For now I will leave the Logisitc Regression model running on Render and I might revisit to pull articles to keep it up to date or train models over a larger set of inputs.